Ørsted Names Mads Nipper Its Next CEO

 Nipper, 54, is CEO of Danish pump manufacturer Grundfos, where he established ambitious sustainability goals.
 Like Poulsen, Nipper is also an alumnus of Danish toy manufacturer Lego.

-“Anchored in a clear sustainability vision, Mads has led a highly successful transformation of Grundfos over the past six years that has reinforced the company’s position in an increasingly competitive market, while also strengthening financial performance,” said Thomas Thune Andersen, Ørsted chair of the board of directors, in a statement.
+“Anchored in a clear sustainability vision, Mads has led a highly successful transformation of Grundfos over the past six years that has reinforced the company’s position in an increasingly competitive market, while also strengthening financial performance,” said Thomas Thune Andersen, chair of Ørsted's board of directors, in a statement.

-“With his deep commitment to sustainability and the green agenda, his strong personal leadership, extensive CEO experience, and his distinguished track record in leading global companies, the Board is confident that Mads Nipper is the right person to lead Ørsted in the next phase of our exciting journey,” added Thune Andersen.
+“With his deep commitment to sustainability and the green agenda, his strong personal leadership, extensive CEO experience and his distinguished track record in leading global companies, the board is confident that Mads Nipper is the right person to lead Ørsted in the next phase of our exciting journey,” added Thune Andersen.

 Grundfos’ share price has more than doubled under Nipper’s tenure.